wizzomafizzo/starcheat/README.md

 #### Windows: Appveyor artifacts

 You can download prebuild nightlies for the latest commit from our Appveyor build bot.
-Go to https://ci.appveyor.com/project/wizzomafizzo/starcheat/branch/dev choose the build matching your architecture (win32 or win64) and download the latest snapshot from the Artifacts tab.
+Go to https://ci.appveyor.com/project/wizzomafizzo/starcheat/branch/dev or https://ci.appveyor.com/project/wizzomafizzo/starcheat/history for 1.0 nightlies (the ones labeled with `Pull request #288 - Starbound 1.0 Support`) choose the build matching your architecture (win32 or win64) and download the latest snapshot from the Artifacts tab.

 #### Mac: Homebrew HEAD build

-Follow [the steps below](#mac) to set up our Homebrew tap but instead of installing the stable version run `brew install chrmoritz/starcheat/starcheat --HEAD` to install the latest nightly.
+Follow [the steps below](#mac) to set up our Homebrew tap but instead of installing the stable version run `brew install chrmoritz/starcheat/starcheat --HEAD` to install the latest nightly or `brew install chrmoritz/starcheat/starcheat --devel` for the nightly with 1.0 support.

 #### Linux + all Platforms: Build from source